crackedasphalt/crackedasphalt.github.io/_pages/about.md

 author: Kevin
 ---

-# From Urban Pavement to Outdoor Passion: The Cracked Asphalt Story
+# Asphalt and Alpine: The Cracked Asphalt Story

 ## In the Beginning